jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

     def negate_first(first_input, second_input):
         return not first_input

-* I add a git_ commit message in another terminal_
+* I add a git_ commit message in the other terminal_

   .. code-block:: python
     :emphasize-lines: 1